 Thank you for your continued support of libraries and we look forward to providing you even more access to materials in the future.

-Library buildings are beginning to reopen to the public.
-Since there is no 100 percent protection against the risk of infection aside from self-isolation, plans for safe on-site access continue in each community.
 Some WLS libraries are offering limited access to buildings and most offer contactless pickup through curbside or walkup options to provide safe access to physical materials.
 Please contact your local library for specifics about timing and service options.

 What can I expect from WLS?